Algorithmic-Personalization/server/DB.md

 limit 50
 ```

+The `url` field of the event contains the URL of the video that was watched.

 ##### `MIXED_CLICKED` events

 The user clicked on a recommendation that was present in both the personalized and non-personalized recommendations.